intentkit/IntentKit/README.md

 If you only have one app installed capable of performing a task, IntentKit will by default open up that app directly rather than prompt the user to pick.
 In the demo app, there is a toggle to always show the selection UI if there is at least one application available.
 It's recommended that you run the demo on an actual iOS device that has third-party apps installed, but if you must run it in the simulator that toggle will let you see what the selection UI looks like.

-Adding new URL Schemes
+Adding Your Own Actions
 ----------------------
-Extending IntentKit to include your own application's URL scheme is easy.
+Extending IntentKit is easy.

+#### Including your own URL Scheme

 1. Inside the `IntentKit/Apps/` directory, create a new directory with the name of your app.